 Physical therapy and specific exercises helped me, but then something would happen, like, a fall on the ice or a stupid attempt to move furniture, and I’d be hurting again.
-The most recent incident was during a bend at “Gentle Yoga.”
+One particular incident was during a bend at “Gentle Yoga.”
 I stood up and my knees buckled from the pain.
-I had to limp home.
+I had to limp out of class.
 I was in agony.
-It hurt just to roll over in bed!
+For days it hurt just to roll over in bed!

-Shortly after, the wonderful Australian physical therapist I was seeing moved out of town and his practice was taken over by a PT group who didn’t do adjustments.
-All they did was prescribe exercises.
+Then, the Australian physical therapist I was seeing moved out of town and his practice was taken over by a large group of “specialists” (7 facilities in Michigan) with nice TV ads, but they didn’t do anything in the way of treatments.
+They only prescribed exercises.
 They were good exercises, but I was still in pain.

 Now I was at a loss as to what to do.
-The new physical therapists were definitely not helping.
-I’m not keen on chiropractors — one chiropractor told me he could cure ADHD by adjusting the bones in your skull.
-Another told me I needed to wear a lift in my shoe because one leg was shorter than the other.
-(This is actually a result of having sacral torsion, so I fail to see how putting a lift in my shoe would help.)
+The new PTs were definitely not helping.
+I’m not keen on chiropractors–one chiropractor told me he could cure ADHD by adjusting the bones in your skull.
+Another told me I needed to wear a lift in my shoe because one leg was shorter than the other, which is a result of having sacral torsion, so I fail to see how putting a lift in my shoe would help.

 Back pain is more than a nuisance.
 It’s horrible to get up from a chair or out of the car to find yourself unable to stand straight.

-If you have sacral torsion and you can’t tell if the treatment is working, it likely may not be.
-There are a lot of reasons why you might not get better, despite having the right adjustment.
-Maybe your muscles aren’t strong enough — no amount of adjustments will fix you if your muscles are weak or inflamed.
+If you have sacral torsion and you can’t tell if the treatment is working, it may not be.
+There are a lot of reasons why you might not be getting better.
+Maybe your muscles aren’t strong enough–no amount of chiropractic adjustments or massages will fix you if your muscles are weak or inflamed.
 Maybe you’re doing something in your daily life that’s destabilizing you on a regular basis, thus preventing you from healing.